 Total Writing Enrichment and Amy Haskell

-That last one was the uniquely wonderful piece of jewelry of my own mother, a Chicago inner city high school teacher, who taught me from a young age what it meant to truly care for the well-being of one’s students.
-“If I can bring a smile to at least one of these students faces, for the time they spend in my class, I’ve done my educational job for the day.”
+My mom taught me from a young age what it meant to truly care for others and she wore a red, smiley face big pin, a big piece of jewelry on her shirt every day to school as she commented, “Amy, If I can bring a smile to at least one of these students faces, during the time they spend in my class, I’ve done my educational job for the day.”

 It was her dedication to not only scholarly excellence-but the emotional health-of her students that sparked an unstoppable drive in myself to do the same with my own students.

 For over 15 incredible years, I taught English literature, creative writing, persuasive writing, public speaking, and college admission essay writing to students spanning all walks of life and levels of learning at a large, public, excellent high school in the northern suburbs of Chicago.

 This high school consistently earns the highest ACT/SAT scores in the state and never “taught to the test,” but earns top rankings through incredibly dedicated teachers, parents and kids who value education and hard work, and a diverse, engaging curriculum rich with connections to students and the lives they live today.

 However, I found that even the most exceptional students lack the personalized attention to ensure they are capable of writing with style, organization, and specificity given their busy lives, given their teacher’s focus on 25+ students in a classroom.

 I found that even the most intelligent, caring parents do not have the experience or time to teach the most helpful writing skills and feel nervous about jeopardizing their relationship with their teens.